doyouqa/python-sdk/docs/tutorials/firmware-update.rst

 You can find all these in your `Neustar TDI developer console`_

-Creating a Project
+Creating a Fleet
 ~~~~~~~~~~~~~~~~~~
-All users, servers and edge devices need to be associated with a Project.
+All users, servers and edge devices need to be associated with a Fleet.
-Let's create a new Project.
+Let's create a new Fleet.

 .. code:: console

-   $ ntdi-cli create-project --name "my epic project"
+   $ ntdi-cli create-fleet --name "my epic device fleet"

-This will prompt you to generate the public/private key pair for the Project.
+This will prompt you to generate the public/private key pair for the Fleet.
 Answer 'Y' at this step.
-You will be given the Project ID and three keys.
+You will be given the Fleet ID and three keys.
 The first key is a Neustar TDI verification public key.
-The second is the Project verification public key.
+The second is the Fleet verification public key.
-The third is your Project **SECRET** key.
+The third is your Fleet **SECRET** key.

 .. danger::
-  SAVE THE PROJECT SECRET KEY IN A SAFE PLACE.
+  SAVE THE FLEET SECRET KEY IN A SAFE PLACE.
   If you lose this key, you will lose your ability to send authenticated messages`
   to your devices.

 The Neustar TDI verification public key will be given to all your edge devices and used
 to verify messages sent from a server.

-In the following steps, we will assume a Project ID of "d47fedd0-729f-4941-b4bd-2ec4fe0f9ca9".
+In the following steps, we will assume a Fleet ID of "d47fedd0-729f-4941-b4bd-2ec4fe0f9ca9".
-You should substitute the one you get back from `ntdi-cli create-project`.
+You should substitute the one you get back from `ntdi-cli create-fleet`.

 Server